ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2003-01-01-civic-engagement-connected-learning.md

 #### Assets
 What assets does the library bring to the program?
 Are there any unique assets that make the library ideally positioned to offer the program?

-For more information about designing programs alongside and for your community, check out the [Community Centered Services module](/modules/community-centered/){:target="_blank"}
+For more information about designing programs alongside and for your community, check out the [Community-Centered Services module](/modules/community-centered/){:target="_blank"}.